Speaker | Time | Text |

 Will there be a Beatles reunion? | ||

-Yeah, yeah, yeah, reports New Yorker Magazine, which says the three surviving members of the group will get together in the studio next month. | ||
+Yeah, yeah, yeah, reports New Yorker magazine, which says the three surviving members of the group will get together in the studio next month. | ||

 This is AP Network News. | ||

-In pro football, the Dallas Cowboys advance to the NFC Championship game with a playoff win Over the Green Bay Packers. | ||
+In pro football, the Dallas Cowboys advanced to the NFC Championship game with a playoff win over the Green Bay Packers. | ||

-That story from Chuck Kelley. | ||
+That story from Chuck Kelly. | ||

-just before the half as Dallas beat Green Bay 27-17 at Texas Stadium. | ||
+Ford Aikman threw three touchdown passes, and the Cowboys capitalized on a big turnover just before the half as Dallas beat Green Bay 27-17 at Texas Stadium. | ||

-Leading 10-3, the Cowboys recovered a fumble kickoff just seconds before the break. | ||
+Leading 10-3, the Cowboys recovered a fumble kickoff just seconds before the break, and Aikman's six-yard touchdown pass to Jay Novicek made it 17-3 at intermission. | ||

-Aikman's third touchdown pass of the day to Michael Irvin in the third quarter made it | ||
+Aikman's third touchdown pass of the day to Michael Irvin in the third quarter made it 24-3. | ||

-24-3 and the Cowboys move on to meet San Francisco in the NFC title game right back at Texas | ||
+And the Cowboys move on to meet San Francisco in the NFC title game right back at Texas Stadium next week. | ||

 Chuck Kelly, Irving, Texas. | ||

-It'll be Kansas City and Buffalo in the AFC championship game. | ||
+It'll be Kansas City and Buffalo in the AFC Championship game. | ||

-to give his team a 28-20 victory over the Houston Oilers. | ||
+Quarterback Joe Montana drove the Kansas City Chiefs to three fourth-quarter touchdowns to give his team a 28-20 victory over the Houston Oilers. | ||

-be back at work in a couple of days after the company and union reached a tentative | ||
+More than 2,000 workers at the General Motors Assembly Plant in Shreveport, Louisiana could be back at work in a couple of days after the company and union reached a tentative contract agreement. | ||

-Employees have been on strike since January 11th, mainly over local job issues such as work speed-ups. | ||
+Employees had been on strike since January 11th, mainly over local job issues such as work speedups. | ||

 Army scientists have identified newly returned American remains from the North Korean War. | ||

-We get details from Associated Press correspondent Ken Giglio. | ||
+We get details from Associated Press correspondent Ken Gilio. | ||

 The Army hasn't officially released the names, but sources say the remains are believed to be those of the pilot and three crewmen of an Air Force strategic bomber that was shot down near the Chinese border in April 1951. | ||

-The investigation into their fate is raising new questions about North Korea's treatment of crew members who apparently survived shootdowns. | ||
+The investigation into their fate is raising new questions about North Korea's treatment of crew members who apparently survived shoot-down. | ||

-Preliminary IDs were made at an Army lab in Hawaii. | ||
+The preliminary IDs were made at an Army lab in Hawaii. | ||

 They must be reviewed and confirmed by Army leaders before a positive identification is declared. | ||